The Bureau of Adversarial Dossiers and Securely Encrypted Code (

 As the server that your application will be hitting is not well written, you should seek to minimize the amount of communication it does.
 Furthermore, you should write a client that is resilient to errors in the server.

-We will want to build and run your code from source, so please include the complete instructions for doing so in a COMMENTS file.
+We'll want to compile your code from source and run it from a Unix-like command line, so please include the complete instructions for doing so in a COMMENTS file.

 Your application should output a JSON-formatted list of user ids to stdout:

 ["9757263792576857988", "7789651288773276582", "16283886502782682407", "...etc"]

 Your application should exit with a status code of zero on success, and nonzero on failure.

 Log as much as you want to stderr, but make sure that stdout includes only the JSON output of your program if there is any; otherwise the results won't parse properly.

 Ensure that you have docker installed on your system.